siddharthalal/Application-of-classification-models/README.md

 ```

-Test Accuracy: 85.84%
+Test Accuracy: 83.64%

-F1 Score: 0.64
+F1 Score: 0.62

-Looks great, the accuracy has decreased only a little while the F1 score remains the same and we were able to simplify the model by reducing the number of features.
+Looks good, there's only a slight decrease in accuracy and F1 score and we were able to simplify the model by reducing the number of features.

 ### Conclusion